Auction Glossary & Terminology

 Any number of items may be stored in your list from any number of events.

-To add an item to your list, just click the "Add to Watch List" icon at the top right of each item's description page.
-Manage your Watch Lists from your account page after you sign-in.
+To add an item to your list, just click the "Add to Watchlist" icon that is located on the asset details page.
+Manage your Watchlists from your account page after you login.